abbreviatedman/node-express-mongodb-unit-02-npm-part-2/2e-api-requests/readme.md

 ## Overview

-The goal of this lesson is to get used to using Asyncronous functions, and using them to make requests to an external API.
-When building out a Full-Stack web application, you will be setting up asyncronous requests to your own API (back-end) from the front-end of the application.
-You will also be performing asyncronous requests to external API's depending on the purpose of your application.
+The goal of this lesson is to get used to using asynchronous functions, and using them to make requests to an external API.
+When building out a Full-Stack web application, you will be setting up asynchronous requests to your own API (back-end) from the front-end of the application.
+You will also be performing asynchronous requests to external API's depending on the purpose of your application.
 This lesson is meant to give you a fundamental understanding on how to properly make these requests, and these skills are to be used in different contexts (in the same way that `if` statements and `for` loops are fundamental).

 The final-files and starter-files have been separated into their own folders.
 Each will contain at least 1 file per topic in this lesson.

 ## Try-Catch blocks

-A Try-Catch block is a block of code that makes an attempt to run a set of functions, and only execute it if it works.
-If it doesn't work, an alternate set of functions will execute instead.
+A Try-Catch block is a block of code that makes an attempt to run code, and only executes it if it works.
+If it doesn't work, an alternate code block will execute instead.
 Here's what that might look like:

 ```js
 try {